 We bring you to the best places in Sulawesi and make sure you can get there when you are having a disability or travel with a wheelchair.

 Toraja is known for its impressive traditional houses with boat-shaped roofs, colourful wood carvings, and burial sites carved into rocky cliffs.
 To preserve the beauty of this setting, a group of 10 Toraja settlements has been submitted to UNESCO for world heritage nomination.

 Kete Kesu is one of the oldest villages in Toraja and has a rather spooky burial site at the outskirts of the village.

-Among Makassar’s attractions are the Dutch Fort Rotterdam and the Makassarese Benteng (Fort) Somba Opu, located in a large theme-park.
+The Makassarese have a reputation for their rough character, particularly in comparison to the soft-spoken Javanese.
+The city mirrors this with a distinctive charm.
+Among Makassar’s attractions are the Dutch Fort Rotterdam and the Makassarese Benteng (Fort) Somba Opu in a large park.
 At Pantai Losari, Makassar’s ocean waterfront, numerous foot stalls open up in the evening and offer local specialties.

 Limestone hills, the world’s second largest karst area to the north of the city house a number of caves with prehistoric rock paintings, amongst them the oldest known work of art produced by man.